Dolittle Platform is our PaaS(Platform-as-a-Service) solution for hosting your Dolittle microservices in the cloud.

 1 - Requirements

-To be compatible with the environment of the Dolittle platform, there are certain requirements we impose on your microservices.
+To be compatible with the environment of the Aigonix platform, there are certain requirements we impose on your microservices.
 If they are not met, your application might behave unexpectedly - or in the worst case - not work at all.
 The following list of requirements is subject to change, but we will always notify you when you have an application running in our platform before making any changes.

 1. Your application must use the resource system